 Spend the day relaxing at the beach, enjoying your resort, getting a suntan and swimming and snorkeling in the ocean.

-Plan a trip to see the plankton tonight, tours start at 7 pm every night only cost $5.
-Its a fun, inexpensive, unique experience to have.
+Plan a trip to see the plankton.
+Tours start at 7 pm every night only cost $5.
+Its a fun, inexpensive and unique experience to have.
 Or if you’d rather spend that $5 on beer, find an empty beach and see the plankton yourself.

 Explore Koh Rong Samloem.
 Only a $5 ferry ride from Koh Rong is where you’ll find this less populated slice of paradise.
 Find a hammocks in the ocean where you can laze all day and enjoy the warm tropical waters.